robgaston/new_map/README.md

 ## Development
 To run the app locally, run the following from the root directory of your cloned repository:
 ```
-yarn serve
+yarn start
 ```

-The application should now be running at http://localhost:8080/
+The application should now be running at http://localhost:1234/

 Changes that you make to javascript and CSS files will be automatically refreshed!